students-teach-students/python-tools-for-students/CONTRIBUTING.md

 5) Start `jupyter lab` in the folder of your local copy and write the changes you want.

+6) Make sure all tests pass:

+   `$ tox`

-6) Commit your changes and push your branch to GitHub:
+7) Commit your changes and push your branch to GitHub:

    `$ git add .`